pyroll-project/pyroll-core/docs/cli.md

-# Usage of the PyRoll Command Line Interface
+# Usage of the PyRolL Command Line Interface

 If the `pyroll` package is installed via `pip`, a command line tool name `pyroll` is installed alongside in the system.